UIC Flames: Women's basketball

-UIC women's basketball won the 2014 WBI Tournament.
+UIC women's basketball has made four postseason appearances, including the 2007 WNIT, the 2014 (champions) and 2023 WBI tournaments, and the 2024 WNIT.
 Missouri Tigers assistant and Oak Park, IL native Ashleen Bracey was hired as head coach in March 2022.
-In her first season, she led the Flames to the greatest win improvement in the history of the Missouri Valley Conference.
+In her first season, she led the Flames to the greatest win improvement in the history of the Missouri Valley Conference and the second highest win total in program history.
+In year two, Bracey's squad went 18-15 and became the first in program history to earn back-to-back postseason appearances after earning a berth in the WNIT.
 Joanne McCarthy (basketball), sister of actress/model Jenny McCarthy, is UIC's all-time scoring leader with 1,805 points.

 Men's soccer

 UIC's men's soccer team is an 8-time NCAA participant and 11-time conference champion.
 The 2006 squad was ranked as high as #6 in the NCAA national polls and made it to the second round of the 2006 NCAA Tournament.
 The Flames reached the "Elite Eight" in the 2007 NCAA Tournament.

-UIC opened the new $5M Flames Field in Fall 2020.
+UIC opened the new $5M Flames Field in fall 2020.
 The only collegiate grass pitch in Chicago, it features a grass pitch with state-of-the-art irrigation and drainage systems, a new video board, grass berm seating behind each goal, and a grandstand with capacity for 1,200 offering fans panoramic views of the iconic Chicago skyline.

 Jay DeMerit played for UIC's men's soccer and captained the Vancouver Whitecaps FC in Major League Soccer, and was a former captain of Watford whom he played for in the Premier League and the Championship.
 Jay also is a former member of the US national team, whom he represented in the 2010 FIFA World Cup.
 Another Flame, Pat McMahon received an offer to play in Scotland in 2009.
 Baggio Husidić is a former MLS player who played with Chicago Fire and Los Angeles Galaxy.